 quand il remue dans la mémoire de l’homme qui a faim]

 And we read Pantagruel by Rabelais and poems by François Villon, whom I had barely read before.
 There was just no end to all the various untraveled roads Jean opened up to me.
 But I also remember when he said Oh, quelle chance tu as de pouvoir lire Faulkner dans la langue originale [4.
 How lucky you are to be able to read Faulkner in the original language.]
 He told me about his favorite writers and painters, Céline and his novel ‘Voyage au bout de la nuit’, and Matisse, his favorite painter.
 He is still today one of my favorites, along with the other fauvistes, such as Derain, and Vlaminck in his fauvist period, even though my really favorite painter from that period may still be Cézanne.

 ngg_shortcode_0_placeholder” order_by=”sortorder” order_direction=”ASC” returns=”included” maximum_entity_count=”500″]

-I spent hours and hours telling Jean about Sweden, about our travels in Lapland and the Sami people we had known.
+I talked and talked and talked to Jean about Sweden, about our travels in Lapland and the Sami people we had known.
 He said I can’t believe you are telling me about all these things.
 It is so exotic to me it’s as if you were talking about Eskimos and Greenland.
 We had in fact gotten to know many Sami people quite well when I was a young girl and I had real stories to tell Jean about.
-Sweden was an exotic country to Jean and I was surprised since to me the word ‘exotic’ had always been associated with the south.
+Sweden was an exotic country to Jean and I was surprised since to me the word “exotic” has always been associated with the south.